People Still Aren't Buying Smartwatches -- and It's Only Going To Get Worse - Slashdot

 In other words, fads come and go.

 It's only growing, not growing fast enough...
-(Score:4, Interesting)
+(Score:5, Interesting)

 It's only growing, not growing fast enough... welcome to the new fail.
 Also iWatch sales are actually up 50% [techcrunch.com] YoY.
 The convenience of not fishing the phone out of your pocket was always going to be slim.
 Not everyone wants any watch on their wrist, much less tech bling.
 Oh and the iWatch 3 comes in a cellular version you can use without the phone, at the cost of battery life.
 The whole article reads like "they'll never be able to put a useful computer in a watch form factor".
 Well that's what they said about PCs.
 And laptops.
 And phones.
 I'm not sure saying it about watches is a good bet...